opensearch-project/documentation-website/_api-reference/common-parameters.md

 ## `X-Opaque-Id` Header

-You can specify an opaque identifier on any request using the `X-Opaque-Id` header.
-This identifier is used to track tasks and deduplicate deprecation warnings in server side logs.
-This identifier is intended to differentiate callers sending requests to your OpenSearch cluster.
+You can specify an opaque identifier for any request using the `X-Opaque-Id` header.
+This identifier is used to track tasks and deduplicate deprecation warnings in server-side logs.
+This identifier is used to differentiate between callers sending requests to your OpenSearch cluster.
 Do not specify a unique value per request.

 #### Example request